kimjisung78/MCRepair/markdowns/Lang_10.md

 ```

 #### III.
 Decided Reason
-Since ```boolean wasWhite``` variable is not called in its method, the varible is equivalent to the deletion.
+Because ```boolean wasWhite``` variable is not called in its method, the varible is equivalent to the deletion.
 <br><br>

 ### 4.2.
 3rd patch - T3F